roperi/Reddit2Tube/README.md

 __Using Reddit2Tube for personal use?
 Create a YouTube Channel using a Google Workspace (paid) or a Google Cloud Identity (free) account__
 If you are using Reddit2Tube for your own personal use I'd highly recommend you to NOT upload to the YouTube channel created with your personal Google account.
-Instead, create a new YouTube channel using a Google Workplace (paid) or Google Identity (free) account.
+Instead, create a new YouTube channel using a Google Workplace (paid) or Google's Cloud Identity Free account.

 __Why can't I use my YouTube channel created with my personal Google account?__
 You can but YouTube will place all your uploaded videos in locked mode (under review) until your app is verified.
 Since the app verification process could take weeks and requires some extra effort, it is only worth going through it only if you are planning to create an app that is going to be used by many users.
-Alternatively if you are using Reddit2Tube for personal use create a YouTube Channel with a Google Workspace or Google Identity account to start uploading videos programmatically right away.
+Alternatively if you are using Reddit2Tube for personal use create a YouTube Channel with a Google Workspace or [Google's Cloud Identity Free](https://workspace.google.com/gcpidentity/signup?sku=identitybasic) account to start uploading videos programmatically right away.

 In general this is how you set up the YouTube API v3: